 In 1978, a scaled-down version of FS was announced as System/38.
 The greatest strength of HLS, AFS, and System/38 was a “one-level store”: a virtual memory that eliminated the distinction between RAM and files on disk drives.
 That made System/38 much easier to program than earlier computer systems or even most systems today.
 But the instruction set of System/38 was essentially System/370 with descriptors.
 The microcode of any 370 system could have been modified to support it, and programming for FS could have begun in 1971.

-As another option, John Cocke designed a RISC machine in 1969, which eventually became the Power PC.
+As another option, John Cocke had designed a RISC machine, which eventually became the Power PC.
 In 1994, under the name AS/400, it ran a later version of the System/38 software.
 But as early as 1971, Cocke had persuaded the AFS group that a conventional computer with the HLS descriptors and a well-designed compiler could run the FS software.
 That computer could be a modified System/370, his RISC design, or both.
 The first FS machine could have been delivered as an “option” of the IBM 3033, which was announced in 1977 and delivered in 1978.

 From observation of many standards efforts and participation in some, I formulated a principle called the law of standards: Whenever a major organization develops a new system as an official standard for X, the primary result is the widespread adoption of some simpler system as a de facto standard for X. This law does not imply that standards efforts are doomed to failure, but it does imply that evolutionary projects are more likely to succeed than revolutionary ones.
 As Memo 125 said, “Being omniscient, God wisely chose the evolutionary approach to system design.”